aramis-lab/leaspy/docs/glossary.md

 In statistics, a statistic is [sufficient](https://en.wikipedia.org/wiki/Sufficient_statistic) with respect to a statistical model and its associated unknown parameter if "no other statistic that can be calculated from the same sample provides any additional information as to the value of the parameter".
 In particular, a statistic is sufficient for a family of probability distributions if the sample from which it is calculated gives no additional information than the statistic, as to which of those probability distributions is the sampling distribution.

+## Survival data

+Data that tracks the time until a specific event of interest occurs for subjects under study.
+This type of data often includes censored observations, where the event has not occurred by the end of the study period or the subject is lost to follow-up.